chieffoley/public/_posts/2025-08-20-switzerland-day-4.md

 ![37](/images/2025-08-20-switzerland-day-4/switzerland-day-4-37.jpg)
 _&nbsp; <a href='{% link photo_info/pi-2025-08-20-switzerland-day-4-37.md %}'><i class='fa fa-info-circle' style='font-size: 0.73em;'></i></a>_

 The water is squeezed through small openings which increases its speed and power to unfathomable levels.
-The sound is deafening as the water sprays through the opening and crashes into rock, shot through openings in the cave like a canon.
+The sound is deafening as the water sprays through the opening and crashes into rock, shot through openings in the cave like a cannon.
 Pictures can't do it justice.
 You need to stand next to it and feel the raw power of nature as it cuts through solid rock over centuries carving out rounded cathedral-like shapes, leaving behind perfect arcs of smooth stone.
 Don't lean too far over the railings, if you fall in, there will be nothing left of you after you make your way through the world's most powerful natural blender.

 <a href='javascript:void(0);' name='pic-38'></a>
 ![38](/images/2025-08-20-switzerland-day-4/switzerland-day-4-38.jpg)